PatriciaXiao/TIMME/README.md

 # TIMME

-TIMME: Twitter Ideology-detection via Multi-task Multi-relational Embedding

-This repository contains the code implementation and the data used for the above-listed paper.
+This repository contains the code implementation and the data of *TIMME: Twitter Ideology-detection via Multi-task Multi-relational Embedding*.

-Please cite the paper to use the dataset.
+Please cite the [paper](./TIMME_for_KDD2020_cameraready.pdf) to use the dataset.

 ## Environment